Adonis Georgiadis: Controversy

 He has been criticised, among other things, because of his past with the Popular Orthodox Rally party, for a series of far-right positions that he has formulated, but also for the closure of five hospitals in Athens and Thessaloniki during his tenure as Minister for Health.
-For a number of years he advertised anti-Semitic content from the book of Konstantinos Plevris, an event for which he later apologised to the Jewish community.
+For a number of years he advertised antisemitic content from the book of Konstantinos Plevris, an event for which he later apologised to the Jewish community.
 He himself denies that he has been a far-rightist.

 Georgiadis, in the past, has been accused of "troubling remarks about Jews and his public promotion of an anti-Semitic book by a pro-claimed anti-semite".
 Georgiadis has countered that he sells these books like other Greek bookstores, saying that he disagrees with their content.
 In October 2015, when he was a candidate for New Democracy, he described the engagement with the Plevris Book of the Jews as "the biggest mistake of my political career to date," but he said he never was an anti-Semite.
 In January 2017, at the Holocaust memorial day, he publicly apologized for tolerating the views of people who showed disrespect to Greek Jews, for supporting and promoting the anti-semitic book of Konstantinos Plevris “Jews: The Whole Truth” and for his friendly relations with him.